GP Registrar Pay in Australia: NTCER Base Rates & the Billings Percentage

 GP registrar vs hospital registrar pay

-It's natural to compare GP-registrar pay against the hospital registrar salary you may be leaving behind — but they're governed by completely different systems, so the comparison needs care.
+GP-registrar pay and the hospital salary you may be leaving behind are governed by completely different systems, so the comparison needs care.

-• The percentage changes the picture.
+- The percentage changes the picture.
 Because GP registrars are paid the higher of base or 44.79% of billings, real earnings commonly climb above the base as billings build — while hospital registrars pick up overtime and penalties on top of their base.
-The honest answer is that it depends on your billings, your hours, and how the term is structured.
+It depends on your billings, your hours, and how the term is structured.

 For the actual hospital-registrar award figures, see our NSW registrar pay page and our guide to unaccredited registrar pay.
 Those are state-award salaries, not NTCER figures — the two systems shouldn't be read off the same scale.
 We deliberately don't headline a single hospital-vs-GP dollar gap here, because the hospital base is award-driven and moves independently of the NTCER.